Feeling: experiencing – sensing – reacting – touching – emotion

 These are not normal times.
 For most of us, at this time of Covid, shopping in ‘real’ spaces is a very tense experience.
 Our emotions are running high.
 We are all experiencing levels of fear, panic and anxiety combined with deeper elements of sadness and loneliness.

 Human interaction in (and with) public space has totally changed.
 We are not going out as much – because there is nowhere to go and we cannot meet up with friends and family.

-Through this, food retailers (and brands) have gained massive prominence in our lives.
+Through this, food retailers (and brands) have gained massive prominence in our daily lives.
 It makes this the perfect opportunity for them to become more user-friendly and empathetic.
-Indeed, what could be possibly be more important to a brand than to create a space that is responsive to how customers are feeling.
+What could be possibly be more important to a brand than to create a space that is responsive to how customers are feeling.